Aliases for HTR1A Gene

 Previous HGNC Symbols for HTR1A Gene

 This gene encodes a G protein-coupled receptor for 5-hydroxytryptamine (serotonin), and belongs to the 5-hydroxytryptamine receptor subfamily.
 Serotonin has been implicated in a number of physiologic processes and pathologic conditions.
 Inactivation of this gene in mice results in behavior consistent with an increased anxiety and stress response.
 Mutation in the promoter of this gene has been associated with menstrual cycle-dependent periodic fevers. [provided by RefSeq, Jun 2012]

 GeneCards Summary for HTR1A Gene

 HTR1A (5-Hydroxytryptamine (Serotonin) Receptor 1A, G Protein-Coupled) is a Protein Coding gene.
-Diseases associated with HTR1A include agoraphobia and periodic fever, menstrual cycle dependent.
+Diseases associated with HTR1A include periodic fever, menstrual cycle dependent and agoraphobia.
 Among its related pathways are Signaling by GPCR and CREB Pathway.
 GO annotations related to this gene include serotonin receptor activity.
 An important paralog of this gene is HTR1F.

 UniProtKB/Swiss-Prot for HTR1A Gene